 One of three Static songs that appeared on Nicole Wray’s debut album.
 This track ended up being a single off that album, but failed to make an impact of the charts.
 It is definitely a song people slept on because it still sounds great to this day.

 You can essentially put any song from the “Aaliyah” album on this list, but we’re going to go with “It’s Whatever”.
 Even though it doesn’t immediately grab your ear like some of the other songs, it’s a song that I find myself listening to over and over because of how smooth and soothing it is.

 Another Nicole Wray song ends up making the track.
 This one just has a really nice vibe to it.
 Check out Static on the hook with those harmonies.

 Sonically the song sounded great, but what was even more impressive about this song is the lyrical content behind it.
 We would hear it from rappers, but for an R&B singer to explain to everyone that they’re still the “Same Ol’ G” was truly something special.

 This was never officially released, but if there is one song that will fully represent Static’s music, it would be this one.
 It was R&B, but it had a street twist on it.

-It’s been nearly 13 years since this song was released and there still hasn’t been anything like it.
+It’s been over 20 years since this song was released and there still hasn’t been anything like it.
 The memorable baby crying sample combined with Static’s witty lyrics and Aaliyah’s sweet vocals makes this one of those songs that will be here for a long time.

-You could probably replace this with “Pony”, but I’m going to go with “So Anxious” because it is undoubtedly my favorite song.
+You could probably replace this with “Pony”, but we’re going to go with “So Anxious” because it is undoubtedly one of our favorite songs.
 This song, along with “Pony”, were both songs that were very risky choices as singles because of how different they were.
 Slow jams were common back in the day, but this song had such an unusual drum pattern that confused people because they thought the song was too slow.
 Soon enough though, the song grew on everyone and led to another hit written by Static.